VirusTotal/yara/docs/modules/lnk.rst

 The ConsoleDataBlock structure specifies the display settings to use when a link target specifies an application that is run in a console window.

     .. c:member:: block_size
-    The block size of this structure.
+    The block size of this structure, which will be equal to lnk.ConsoleDataBlockSize.

     .. c:member:: block_signature
     The signature of the block, which will be equal to lnk.ConsoleDataBlockSignature.